maticnetwork/whitepaper/README.md

 8. A rationale of how a Delegate can be trustless entity (eventually on our roadmap)

-  Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling
+  - Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling

-9. Make Solvency Proof mandatory before assigning one as a delegate.
-Richman can game with this Solvency Proof but appcoin above will mitigate attacking chain
+  - Make Solvency Proof mandatory before assigning one as a Delegate.
+Rich man can game with this Solvency Proof but appcoin   above will mitigate attacking chain

-10. Validator-level censorship can be mitigated via forcing delegate to include TX in next 5 (or so) checkpoints
+  - Validator-level censorship can be mitigated via forcing Delegate to include TX in next 5 (or so) checkpoints

-11. If government gets to know who is maintaining Matic chain and ban that entity’s activity, slash that node and choose alternative from outside of that country
+  - If government gets to know who is maintaining Matic chain and bans that entity’s activity, slash that node and choose alternative from outside of that country

-12. Discrepancy between users’ balances and root contract’s total balances
+9. Discrepancy between users’ balances and root contract’s total balances

-13. At given point of the time, what if there is a discrepancy between total of users’ balances and root contract’s total balances?
+   At any given point in time, what if there is a discrepancy between total of users’ balances and root contract’s total balances?
 What if root contract allows certain users to withdraw more tokens than intended (possible hack)?
 How one can detect that there has been hack or fraud on Matic system?

-14. Solvency proof of balances comes handy in this case.
-More info on solvency proof and single use seals --
+   Solvency proof of balances comes handy in this case.
+For more info on solvency proof and single use seals, see
     https://petertodd.org/2016/commitments-and-single-use-seals

-15. Transaction censorship
+10. Transaction censorship

-    To resolve this, possible solution could be following:
+    To resolve this, a possible solution could be following:

-    Anyone can add transaction data directly to main chain contract.
+    Anyone can add transaction data directly to the main chain contract.
 That transaction must be added in next 5 checkpoints by delegates.

-    Now following will happen next -
+    The following might happen next -

       - If delegate doesn’t include tx in next 5 checkpoints, tx owner can start challenge by keeping some ETH as value (some kind of bond).
 After certain amount of time, delegate won’t be able to produce inclusion proof, and that’s why delegates get slashed and tx owner will get slashed amount + bond (passed in challenge)

       - If delegate includes tx but tx owner decides to mess with delegate - in that case, delegate produces inclusion proof and delegate get bond amount created by tx owner.

-16. DDoS
+11. DDoS

   - One way to prevent DDoS is to check state validation when user submits the transaction (before tx goes to pending pool)
   - Node must handle state check validation part while accepting transactions.
 If any node decides to skip this implementation, other nodes will ignore all future transactions from particular node.